The State of AI Web Design in 2026: Data from Scanning 1,000 Sites

 AI-Built vs Human-Built Comparison

-To contextualize our data, we also scanned 200 sites that we identified as professionally designed (award-winning agencies, established brands, design-led startups):
+For a baseline, we also scanned 200 sites we judged professionally designed: award-listed agencies, established brands, design-led startups.

 Score comparison (AI-built vs human-built):